-Burning of your household or garden waste in the open or using a backyard incinerator is banned, year round.
+Burning of your household or garden waste in the open or using a backyard incinerator is banned year round without a permit.

 A Permit to Burn must be issued before the applicant can burn.
 An on-the-spot fine will be issued to people who light a fire without first obtaining a permit.

 This ban prevents fires and protects public health, especially people with breathing difficulties like asthma.

 Applicants should allow at least three days for the permit to be issued.
 Permits are free.